-- 1. The GED test shall be administered two to four times, based on demand, each school year if the district is an approved testing site.
+- The GED test shall be administered two to four times, based on demand, each school year if the district is an approved testing site.
 Students will be given information concerning area testing sites to include dates and times for testing. - 2.
+A student who has reached the age of 16 cannot be required to take any course before taking the examination unless the student fails to achieve a passing score on the GED practice test (§ 1003.435 (4)(b) F.S.) as established by State Board of Education rule. - 3.
 A candidate who fails to attain the minimum scores on the initial GED test may retake the test at any subsequent testing session.
-After the second testing, a candidate shall be eligible to retake the tests at any subsequent session if an overall minimum standard score is achieved as set by the GED Testing Program.
+After the second testing, a candidate shall be eligible to retake the tests at any subsequent session if an overall minimum standard score is achieved as set by the GED

+Testing Program.
 A candidate who fails to meet the minimum standard score shall not be eligible to retake the tests for a period of six (6) months.